Should I be Worried if I Receive a Letter from the IRS?

 Work with an Experienced CPA to Meet the IRS Request

 If you have questions or aren’t exactly sure how to strategically meet the IRS’s demands, it can be wise to work with a tax professional.
 Ted Kleinman can assist with IRS audits, foreign disclosure issues, and an array of IRS tax problems.
-To schedule a no-obligation consultation call (541) 923-0903 today.
+To schedule a no-obligation consultation schedule an appointment today.